nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Example: edit E1 start 5pm
 <br><br>
->Note: Adding a start time to a to-do will automatically convert your to-do into an event with a default day of today and start time as entered.
+>Note: Adding a start time to a to-do will automatically convert your to-do into an event with a default day of today, with a default end time of 2359 and start time as entered.

 <br>
 ####2.4 Edit task end time

-Samantha has also informed her friends that the party is scheduled to end at 11pm, so that they know when to get their parents to pick them up.
+Samantha has also you that the party is scheduled to end at 11pm, so that they know when to get their parents to pick them up.
 To update the end time, type the following and <kbd>Enter</kbd>.

 >Format: **edit** &lt;index&gt; **end** &lt;end time&gt;